JadeMatrix/units/README.md

 ## Creating Custom Units

-Creating custom units is generally very simple, consisting of a traits/tag type, two macros to define prefixed `unit` aliases and strings, and a number of relationships representing unit conversions.
+Creating custom units is generally very straightforward, essentially consisting of a traits/tag type and a number of relationships representing unit conversions.
+Some utility macros are also provided to define prefixed versions and add stringification support to new units.
 For example, the units `inches` and `feet` are defined basically as:

 ```cpp
 #include <units/core/constants.hpp>